xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 #### Files

 The `files` property tells lite-xl which files this syntax should be used for.
-This is a regular expression that matches against the full path of the file being opened.
-For example, to match against Markdown files - with either a `.md` or a `.markdown` extension, you would do this:
+This is a Lua pattern that matches against the full path of the file being opened.
+For example, to match against Markdown files - with either a `.md` or a `.markdown` extension, you could do this:

 ```lua
 files = { "%.md$", "%.markdown$" },
 ```

-In our example, we match against the end of the path rather than the extension, because SSH config files don't have extensions - and we don't want to match all `config` files.
+In our original example, we match against the end of the path rather than the extension, because SSH config files don't have extensions - and we don't want to match all `config` files.
 We expect the path for SSH config files to look something like one of these:

 - `~/.ssh/config`
 - `/etc/ssh/ssh_config`
 - `/etc/ssh/sshd_config`

-This regex matches paths that look like that:
+This pattern matches paths that look like that:

 ```lua
 files = { "sshd?/?_?config$" },